KLee-2524/CPRF-JavaGilderTermSim/README.md

 Please note that this simulator was heavily inspired by the original simulator created by Lakers2O13.
 I recommend checking it out here: https://github.com/Lakers2O13/Rose-Float-Animation-Simulation.

 # Prequisite
 Please ensure you have the Java Development Kit (JDK) installed on your system.
+You can download it here: https://www.oracle.com/java/technologies/downloads/.